tjworks/angoose/README.md

 ## 2. Get Started
 =================

 Following are the steps to integrate angoose with your existing project

 #### 1. npm install angoose

+Or add `angoose` to your dependencies in your package.json file.

 #### 2. configure angoose
 Assuming you already have an express server/app file, you just need to add following line to the app.js, after the app.configure() block: